JALK96/electrofit/README.md

 ## Acknowledgments

-This package was developed to automate and streamline the complex process of molecular parameterization and simulation.
+This package was developed to automate and streamline the process of molecular parameterization and simulation.
 Special thanks to all contributors and the developers of the underlying tools integrated into Electrofit.

 - **AmberTools:** For Antechamber and RESP.
 - **Gaussian:** For quantum chemical calculations.